InnovativeDev-17/Stack-implementation-using-array/README.md

 1st code of stack implementation:
 1) Node Class: Represents a single linked list node with value and pointer next.
-2) Constructor: Initializes a node with given data and sets next to NULL. insertAtHead Function:
+2) Constructor: Initializes a node with given data and sets next to NULL.
+3) insertAtHead Function:
-3) Creates a new node.
+Creates a new node
 Sets its next to the current head.